Ruth Rivera Marín: Biography

-In 1947, Rivera began teaching visual arts at the teachers' training college and at the La Esmeralda School of Painting and Sculpture.
+In 1947, Rivera began teaching visual arts at the teachers' training college and at La Esmeralda School of Painting and Sculpture.
 She participated in the Social Service Brigades of 1948, doing her public service in Celaya, Guanajuato, and drafting a master plan for the city before heading to Italy in 1950 for further studies.
 She studied urban rehabilitation at the Institute of Restoration in Rome for two years.
-After her graduation, Rivera returned to Mexico and began teaching in 1952 at the EISA.
-She taught subjects related to theory of Architecture, Architectural Composition Workshop Planning and Urban and planning theory.
-During the early years of her career she also pursued in subjects such as literature, anthropology, theater, dance and fine arts.
-She actively interacted with Diego Rivera (her father), Juan O'Gorman, Pedro Ramirez Vazquez and Enrique Yáñez, which she furthered her intellectual acumen and nationalist ideas.
+After her graduation, Rivera returned to Mexico and began teaching in 1952 at EISA.
+She taught subjects related to theory of architecture, architectural composition workshop planning, and urban and planning theory.
+During the early years of her career, she also pursued in subjects such as literature, anthropology, theater, dance, and fine arts.
+Through interactions with her father, Juan O'Gorman, Pedro Ramirez Vazquez, and Enrique Yáñez, she developed her intellectual beliefs and nationalist ideas.

 From the early 1960s to 1964, Rivera was head of planning for the SEP on the National System of Regional Rural Schools.
 Rivera was involved with the building of the National Medical Center (Centro Médico Nacional).
 She worked on the Museum of Modern Art Chapultepec in close collaboration with Pedro Ramírez Vázquez.
 Rivera also worked with Luis Barragán on the Museum "El Eco" in Mexico City.
 Her most noted work was the creation of the Anahuacalli Museum in Coyoacán in association with her father, Diego Rivera, and Juan O'Gorman.
 In 1962, she designed the Mexican Pavilion for the Century 21 Fair in Seattle alongside Carlos Mijares Bracho.
 She was a delegate in the 1964 International Architects Congress held in Budapest.

 She was the head of the Architecture Departments at the Instituto Nacional de Bellas Artes from 1959 to 1969 (which ran the Museo Nacional de Artes Plásticas at the Palacio de Bellas Artes.)
 However, she had been involved with INBA almost since its foundation, assisting Enrique Yáñez in archiving Mexico's modern architecture.